Archive of Original Records

 A database of local authors from our three communities, which lists authorial works and dates, is being compiled by the town’s three library directors, Tracy Wright from Eastchester, Swadesh Pachnanda from Tuckahoe and the database’s principal editor, Gabriella Radujko from Bronxville.
 Contact us with your suggestions for adding local authors’ names, titles, etc. to this database.

 “Keeping the Covenant,” the 350th Anniversary theme, was selected to demonstrate how town residents over many years put the words of that document into action and continue to do so.
 The current Town Organizations whose histories are linked to this site or included here are testament to the inspirational words of the founding families’ covenant with each other to “help and counsel each other, keep and maintain civil honest and deal plainly with each other.”
-Please complete the Civic and Service Organization Entry Form to add your group’s story to this amazing collection.

 The section includes major institutions, first responders, public schools and libraries, historical societies and educational groups, houses of worship, neighborhood associations, parochial and private schools, recreational/athletic association and clubs, service organizations and veterans groups.